minhas88/Abstraction/README.md

 # Abstraction
-This is a C++ command-line application that simulates the functionality of the popular expense-sharing app 'Splitwise'.
+This is a C++ command-line application that simulates the functionality of the popular expense-sharing app 'Splitwise', also featuring the implementation of the OOP concept of abstraction.
 The application helps users keep track of expenses among a group of people and calculates the amounts owed between individuals.

 ## Features